cgabrieu/sing-me-a-song-api/README.md

 ## About

 Have you ever asked someone for a song recommendation?
-We have a tool to make it simple.
+We have a tool to make this simple.
 Sing me a song is an API for music recommendation.
-If many people like a recommendation, the more likely it is to be recommended to others.
+If many people vote for a recommended song, it is more likely to be randomly recommended.

 <br/>